 An effective sales management process is a must-have for any company.
 It helps reach your sales objectives, control sales processes, close deals faster, boost sales performance, and thrive in a highly competitive environment.
 It also plays a significant role in the optimization of lead qualification.
-With planning, coordination, and control, salespeople can ensure the quality of the selling process and make the company scale.
+With planning, coordination, and control, a salesperson can ensure the quality of their selling process and make a company scale.

 With sales management, companies reduce costs on the distribution of their products and receive great profits.
-The process enables business owners to improve communication among team members, build relationships with prospects and customers, effectively introduce new products, and increase the production of goods that are in great demand among consumers.
+The process enables business owners to improve communication among their team members, build relationships with prospects and customers, effectively introduce new products, and increase the production of goods that are in great demand among consumers.

 Now that you know why sales management is important, let’s proceed to the next section with sales management objectives.

 Each company sets business aims it wants to achieve within a certain time.
 Although all businesses develop in their own way and, in theory, set different goals, most of them are often very similar.

 The objectives can be divided into short and long-term.
 In the group of short-term goals, we can single out retaining and capturing the market share and defining sales volume to make a business profitable.
 Objectives that need to be implemented over a long time include retaining a certain percentage of customers, assisting in training sales representatives, supporting sales teams with technical advice, tracking, collecting, and analyzing any sales information.

 As you see, the sales objectives of all businesses are pretty similar.
 Now that you are acquainted with them, let’s walk you through their functions.